-A sample size of 2,000 participants is optimal to draw the most benefits from targeted research.
-This sample size provides 1,000 participants in each rate cohort.
-In turn, this participation level allows CalSTA to explore potential nuances for sub-groups such as rural and low-income motorists by having sufficient participation to understand reactions and preferences.
+A sample size of 2,000 vehicles is optimal to draw the most benefits from targeted research.
+This sample size provides 1,000 vehicles in each rate cohort.
+In turn, this participation level allows CaISTA to explore potential nuances for sub-groups such as rural and low-income motorists by having sufficient participation to understand reactions and preferences.